Palestine–United States relations: Second Trump administration (2025–present)

+Trump has taken a pro-Israel stance and increased support for Israel in the Gaza war.
 Already during the transition period leading to his second term, Trump pressured both Israel and the Hamas government in the Gaza Strip to reach an agreement on ceasefire and return of Israeli captives in exchange for Palestinian prisoners.
 In his inaugural address, he commended the deal achieved.
 In January 2025, Trump proposed the relocation of many Palestinians from the Gaza Strip to other countries in order to enable the reconstruction of built-up areas following the war, but this plan was rejected by many Arab governments, as well as by the Palestinian Authority.

 Following a February 4, 2025 meeting with Israeli Prime Minister Benjamin Netanyahu, President Trump again suggested that Palestinians be relocated to other countries.
 Later that day, Trump claimed that the United States would take over and own the Gaza Strip.

 In June 2025, US Ambassador to Israel Mike Huckabee stated that the United States no longer firmly supports the establishment of a Palestinian state, suggesting instead that it could be formed elsewhere in the Middle East due to what he described as a lack of space and cultural conditions in the West Bank, conditions he said would not change "in our lifetime."
 He also criticized efforts to recognize Palestinian statehood during the Gaza war, calling such initiatives inappropriate and affirming that the United States would not participate in them.

-According to the State Department’s announcement in August 2025, the United States will deny visas to members and officials of the Palestinian Authority (PA) and the Palestine Liberation Organization (PLO).
+According to the State Department's announcement in August 2025, the United States will deny visas to members and officials of the Palestinian Authority (PA) and the Palestine Liberation Organization (PLO).
 Some politicians believe that this US action was in response to the recognition of Palestine by some countries, including France, the United Kingdom, and Canada.
+In September 2026, the United States denied visas to the Palestinian President Mahmoud Abbas for the second time to attend the UN General Assembly.

 In early August 2025, more than a dozen Democratic legislators sent a letter to the President and the Secretary of State, urging the U.S. government to extend formal recognition to the State of Palestine.
 The letter underscored that the recognition of the Palestinian people's right to self-determination was a long-overdue act.